hcsalmon1/Custom-C-CPP-STD/README.md

 7. One pass parsing, header files, linking errors, forward declarations etc.
 8. No defer or RAII.
 Early returns after allocations require goto or repetitive frees.

+How I fixed errors

+Firstly I created one Enum Class with a list of potential errors.
+They are all prefixed with the category.